Author: Nathan Kiskila, MD

 Question: What occurs after the exam?

-Answer: If the medical provider determines that that child is healthy and safe to participate in sports, they will fill out a clearance form for the family to give to the school.
-If the child needs further testing before they can be cleared to play, next steps will be scheduled for the second evaluation.
+Answer: If the medical provider determines that the child is healthy and safe to participate in sports, they will fill out a clearance form for the family to give to the school.
+If the child needs further testing before they can be cleared to play, the next steps will be scheduled for the second evaluation.
 The objective is to get the young athlete healthy and fit to participate as soon as possible.

-Answer: Yes, it is recommended to get an electrocardiogram or EKG.
+Answer: Yes, it is recommended to get an electrocardiogram, or EKG.
 EKG is a safe, painless, noninvasive test that lasts approximately 10 minutes.
-Although EKGs cannot guarantee safety from sudden cardiac arrest and can produce false-positives, the latest research and recommendations suggest that an EKG may increase the detection of athletes at risk of sudden cardiac arrest.
+Although EKGs cannot guarantee safety from sudden cardiac arrest and can produce false positives, the latest research and recommendations suggest that an EKG may increase the detection of athletes at risk of sudden cardiac arrest.

 The information provided is for general interest only and should not be misconstrued as a diagnosis, prognosis, or treatment recommendation.
 This information does not in any way constitute the practice of medicine, or any other health care profession.
 Readers are directed to consult their health care provider regarding their specific health situation.
 Marque Medical is not liable for any action taken by a reader based upon this information.